Skip to main content

 Automatic Deletion

-Tesla automatically deletes oldest footage when full.
-To manage:
+Tesla automatically deletes oldest footage when full:

-Manual Cleanup
+Manual Cleanup on Computer

 1. Connect USB to computer